castiron/typo3-plugin-rollbar/README.md

     'rollbar_config' => array(
         'access_token' => '[my-server-side-access-token]',
-        'environment' => 'my-environment-name', // This is arbitrary and will scope your reporting in Rollbar ),
+        'environment' => 'my-environment-name', // This is arbitrary and will scope your reporting in Rollbar 'rollbar_enabled' => true, // You can use this to turn it off/on ),
     /**
      * These are defaults